neverRare/butter/README.md

 Butter is designed to be

-- Friendly, for experienced and especially for beginners
+- Concise: The language constructs (aka the syntax) should be simple and free from unnecessary boilerplate.
+- Friendly: The language should be easily understandable and lacks visible low-level concepts.
+(Friendliness of error messages is a non-goal for now)
-- Compiled to fast and memory-efficient binary
+- Efficient: Compiled programs should be fast and memory-efficient as much as possible.

-Butter should have the following

-- Simplicity and consistency
-- Lack of visible low-level concepts
-- Speed and memory-efficiency of resulting software